 News outlets value tallymen highly and seek and report tally figures in the hours while they wait for final results.
 They are even more valued by candidates, since they provide an early warning of what lies ahead, for good or bad.

 In a spectacularly badly handled attempt to move to electronic voting and counting, a trial of voting by computer was held in one constituency in the 2007 election.
 The tallymen had no role.
 A ballot which was was previously counted painstakingly by hand over hours or even days could now be dealt with in minutes.

-It was a disaster.
-Partly this was because people had little faith in the integrity of the system (with good reason).
+It was not a success.
+Partly this was because people had little faith in the integrity of the system (with some reason).
 The politicians were even more unimpressed as some shocked defeated candidates received unexpected and unwelcome news with no warning at all.